au5ton/tomato/README.md

 Satellite from days of old, lead me to your access code!

 ## Functionality
-This project generates QR codes for usage at a specific arcade.
+This project generates QR codes for usage at a specific ᴀʀᴄᴀᴅᴇ.
 This project uses `selenium` for browser automation, so Chrome and selenium/webdriver must be installed.

 ## Dependencies
 - Python 3